SciML/ModelingToolkit.jl/docs/src/IR.md

 ModelingToolkit.hessian
 ```

-Note that generation of sparse matrices simply follows from the Julian semantics
+Note that the generation of sparse matrices simply follows from the Julia semantics
 imbued on the IR, so `sparse(jac)` changes a dense Jacobian to a sparse Jacobian
 matrix.